BobKoto/bob-site/_posts/2023-03-19-3rdLearning.md

 - coding some HTML
 - coding some Javascript

-Having never looked nor studied any of the above, with ChatGPT help and Github tutorials I got this messy experiment up and running in about 3 weeks working on it for a couple hours a day.
+Having never looked nor studied any of the above, with ChatGPT help and Github tutorials I got this messy experiment, including the Game Gallery and the images and videos it serves out, up and running in about 3 weeks working on it for a couple hours a day.
+Full disclosure: I am a middling programmer with C# and a bit of Java under my belt.

 So far my results with ChatGPT are mixed - about 50% helpful answers to my queries.
 Mostly syntax or code snippet questions.
 Maybe the answers ChatGPT give you are on a par with the quality of the questions you ask.